310mc/https-310mc.github.io-tl/source/_posts/motor_show/snails_pace.md

 {% endbubble %}

 {% bubble Hiiro %}
 Oh?
 Mayoi-senpai!
-He’s not a spirit haunting anyone, Buchou.
+He isn’t a spirit haunting anyone, Buchou.
 This is Ayase Mayoi-senpai, from the same unit as me.
 {% endbubble %}

 {% bubble Mayoi %}